jchddd/asgcnn/README.md

 - **ASGCNN/**[**Model.py**](https://github.com/jchddd/asgcnn/blob/main/ASGCNN/Model.py): Pytorch implementation of the ASGCNN model.
 - **ASGCNN/**[**Traniner.py**](https://github.com/jchddd/asgcnn/blob/main/ASGCNN/Trainer.py): A module that calls the GNN model for training and prediction.
 - **data**: Stores graph structures and targets for network training.
 Graphs are stored as .bin files in the dgl package.
 - **figures**: Pictures drawn in Python in the article.
-Some of the drawings require custom [scripts](https://github.com/jchddd/scripts).
+Some of the drawings require custom [Jworkflow scripts](https://github.com/jchddd/scripts).
 Some code cannot run directly due to data size limitations.
 - **pretrained**: Pretrained models.
 There are five models learned in an ensemble method, and they predict together to provide the uncertainty of the prediction results.
 - **structures**: VASP structure files for calculation and graph structure generation.
 # Tutorials